fabbondanza/gdc-docs/docs/Encyclopedia/Ready for Approval/GDC_Data_Transfer_Tool.md

 Key GDC DTT features include:

-* Command-line interface to specify the desired data transfer protocol and multiple files for download
+* Command-line interface to specify the desired data transfer protocol
-* Utilization of a manifest file generated from the GDC Data Portal for multiple downloads and uploads
+* Utilization of a manifest file generated from the GDC Data Portal and GDC Data Submission Portal for multiple downloads and uploads, respectively
 * Supports the secure transfer of controlled access data using an authentication key (token)

 ## References ##